chil360/du_osprey/README.md

 What's working?
  - Bluetooth
- - Camera
+ - Camera (except HDR)
  - Camcorder
  - RIL
  - WiFi
  - Storage
  - 4G

+Not working?
+ - Camera HDR
  - VoLTE
- - Selinux Enforcing
+ - Selinux is still Permissive

 Download
 --------

+By request from DU devs, unofficial builds are not allowed to be published until after the first offical release of Dirty Unicorns 13.0.
-My current builds are available [here](https://mega.nz/#F!3F9CTSrQ!ZBLcFw1Mh_47FdxiZ2LYyg!WNFCDQ4L).
+My builds for Osprey should be available shortly after official DU 13.0 is released.

 Build Instructions
 ------------------